waynemcd/memory-game/README.md

-# memory-game
+# About the game
-Memory game created using JavaScript and CSS.
+Memory game created using JavaScript, HTML and CSS as part of FEND Udacity program.

-## Instructions
+## How to play the game
-Click cards to flip over and reveal symbol.
-When a pair is matched in sequence those cards will stay open.
-Match all cards correctly to complete the game.
-Match the cards in the fewest attempts to get a high rating and low time.
+Click a card to select and reveal.
+Match two cards consecutively to reveal pairs.
+The game is over once all pairs are matched.
+Match pairs with the fewest clicks to maintain a three star rating and race against the clock to solve as quick as possible!